 Tulips are beautiful flowers, so there is no question why they are so popular.
 They are common inside and outside.
-Many cut flower boutiques include tulips, for instance.
+Many cut flower bouquets include tulips, for instance.
 However, tulips are toxic to cats and many other pets.

 In this article, we’ll take a look at why tulips are poisonous, as well as what to do if your feline ends up eating some.
 For the purpose of this article, we are referring to tulips, with the scientific name Tulipa spp., belonging to the family of lilies or Liliaceae.

-Are Tulips Toxic To Cats?
+Are Tulips Toxic to Cats?

-Cat Tulip Poisoning Symptoms
+Cat Tulip Poisoning Signs

 Cat Tulip Poisoning Treatment

-Featured image credit: FotoRieth, Pixabay
+Featured Image Credit: FotoRieth, Pixabay